-This is the reason fight promoters would often precede a main event in which the black fighter was expected to beat a white fighter with a battle royale, in which several black fighters were placed in a ring at the same time to see who would be the last man standing.
-If the idea of such a spectacle disgusts us today, we can take solace from what transpired after it was over, that moment when the two main event fighters entered the ring and a black fighter achieved something resembling full equality, having at last been granted the opportunity to stand shoulder-to-shoulder with a white fighter before, more often than not, as Moore shows over and over, securing victory.
+This is the reason fight promoters of the time often preceded a main event in which it was anticipated a white fighter might lose to a black boxer with the degrading spectacle of a “battle royale,” a bizarre free-for-all where several blindfolded black fighters were set loose in the ring to pummel each other until only one was left standing.
+If the idea of such a spectacle disgusts us today, we can take solace from what transpired after it was over, the moment when the two main event fighters entered the ring and a black fighter achieved something resembling full equality, having at last been granted the opportunity to stand face-to-face with a white fighter before, more often than not, and as Moore documents repeatedly, securing victory.

 Meanwhile, the white media often alternated between portraying black fighters as submissive, carefree Sambo caricatures, or denying them their humanity as a result of their triumphs, assigning their ring superiority to savage, animalistic characteristics.
-It’s a point that Moore not only makes, but documents extensively, by quoting plenty of dailies from the times and by reprinting some of the appalling newspaper cartoons that were standard fare at the time.
+It’s a point that Moore documents extensively, by quoting plenty of dailies from the times and by reprinting some of the appalling newspaper cartoons that were standard fare at the time.

 “When the bell sounded… Hadley rushed at his man, hitting left and right, and driving Grant all over the stage, pounding and thumping him with no intervals until Grant fell all in a heap on the floor.
 In the second round, Hadley continued his furious fighting and knocked Grant out of the ring.
 [Then] Hadley dropped him three more times.
 Grant’s corner man, Charles Cooley, tried to stop the fight by sitting Grant on his stool, but the crowd wanted more action and yelled at Hadley to “give it to him.”
 The Professor obliged.
 But before Hadley could finish Grant, Grant fell off his stool to avoid the knockout.
 Referee Harry Hill declared Hadley the winner… After the fight Cooley stood in the center of the ring and yelled “I can lick any 180 pound nigger in the world for $500.”
 The Professor coolly walked over to his adversary and decked him.
 Cooley got up, and Hadley knocked him down again.
 During the ruckus somebody handed Cooley a revolver; fortunately, before Cooley could shoot, the police grabbed him and threw him out …”

 The fact so many of them toiled under abhorrent racism and unfair treatment from their fellow sportsmen, from the media, from society, and from their own governments, attests to their incredible fortitude.
-The fact so many of them engraved their names in golden letters on boxing’s history books, attests to their undeniable excellence.
+The fact so many of them engraved their names in golden letters in the pages of boxing’s history books, attests to their undeniable excellence.
 I Fight for a Living is a fitting remembrance of all of them, and–in a time when hatred and bigotry seem to be gaining ground against decency in so many parts of the world–a timely reminder of the darkness and ugliness into which such ideas and behavior can lead us. –Rafael Garcia